 LogSentinel helps large organizations in both the private and the public sector to protect their data.
 We offer several services for protecting data integrity and confidentiality:

-- SentinelTrails is a secure, cryptographically protected, tamper-evident audit trail solution.
+- LogSentinel SIEM utilizes a secure, cryptographically protected, tamper-evident audit trail.
 It can be used to store the full audit trail for each voter and allow reconstructing the whole history of modification.
 It can also attach to database-native audit trails.
 Other integrity-relevant elements like backup signatures and application signatures can also be stored in the audit trail.
 Because we are using Merkle trees, we expose methods to publicly obtain proofs that the data is not tampered with

-- SentinelDB is a family of products that offers searchable field-level encryption in order to protect the confidentiality of data – it’s no longer possible for a database administrator or someone who stole their credentials to dump the whole database and run away with it.
+- SentinelDB is a family of products (such as GovRegister) that offers searchable field-level encryption in order to protect the confidentiality of data – it’s no longer possible for a database administrator or someone who stole their credentials to dump the whole database and run away with it.

 Election security is national security, as stated many times by many experts.
 We can’t afford not to apply state-of-the-art security methods and solutions for protecting elections and therefore democracy.
 Adversaries are more and more determined and capable and the race to protect critical infrastructure like voter registration databases is a serious task.
 No amount of checklist-based audits and “install and pray” products is sufficient.
 Even though we’ve discussed at lengths the technology aspects, people play the most important role.
 People are the ones to push for upgrades, for better security solutions and for better procedures.
 We believe that technology should serve people and we are willing to support state election officials in their task of protecting the democratic process.